New National leader: Simon Bridges gives emotional speech after being ousted by Todd Muller

 He acknowledged a few issues National had while he was in charge, such as Jami-Lee Ross, but did not mention him by name.

-On the highs, he cited the capital gains back down and quarantining at the border during Covid-19
+On the highs, he cited the capital gains back down and Covid-19 border quarantines.

 He said it was "my privilege" to lead National and that it had been a blast.